MassiveDynamo/Galaxy.Net7/README.md

 ## Getting started

 ### Prerequisites
-- Download Visual Studio 2022 Community from https://visualstudio.microsoft.com/downloads/
+- Download Visual Studio 2022 Community from https://visualstudio.microsoft.com/downloads/.
+Use Professional or Enterprise if you have one.
-- Install .NET desktop delevopment
+- Install .NET desktop development
 - Install Data storage and processing

 - Download SQL Server Express from https://www.microsoft.com/en-us/sql-server/sql-server-downloads